Aspvpboss/SDK1/README.md

 This is a simple framework for SDL.
-It abstracts and organizes various functions with SDL such as user input, dealing with time and fps, and displaying text.
+It abstracts and organizes various functions with SDL such as user input, dealing with time and fps, displaying text, sprites, and entitys.